calebstein1/Splitjoiner/README.md

 ## Progress

-At the moment, this is just a functional UI.
-The file picker will populate the list, but none of the backend logic is implemented at this point.
+The file picker will populate the list, but none of the useful backend logic is implemented at this point.
+The app is able to (on Linux only right now) detect the system installed FFmpeg, and if it's unable to find it, it will download a suitable statically linked version to use.
+It will display the FFmpeg version info in the status area.
+**Do not try to build and run this on Windows or Mac at this time.
+The FFmpeg code is extremely Linux only right now, refactoring it to be cross-platform is the next TODO item.**

 ## What's next?

-Backend logic, obviously!
-Getting the FFmpeg interop happening is the next priority, then I'll turn to the uploader last.
+Getting the FFmpeg detection happening cross-platform is the next priority, then I'll get the concat process happening, and finally the upload.